Measuring GTM Effectiveness with Website Intelligence

 • Distribution model - Defining how your product reaches customers

-2. Common GTM KPIs to track
+2. Common GTM KPIs to Track

-The most important GTM KPIs include:
+Key GTM KPIs include:

-• Customer Acquisition Cost (CAC) - Total cost of acquiring a new customer, calculated by dividing total S&M expenses by number of new clients
+• Customer Acquisition Cost (CAC) - Total cost of acquiring a new customer, calculated by dividing total S&M expenses by the number of new clients

 • Customer Lifetime Value (LTV) - Revenue a customer generates throughout their relationship, calculated as [ARPA * GM] / Churn